Namaste. I’m Deepali Patwadkar — Deepa to my family, friends, and now, to this blog as well.

 Eventually, we – Naren and I – returned home, to India.
 The return was not just physical, but spiritual too.
 Once back, I started reading Dnyaneshwari, the Marathi version of Bhagavad Gita.
 As if guided by my Guru, it opened a door that I didn’t know was waiting for me.

-Soon, with Naren’s support, I left my well-paying IT job and enrolled for an MA in Indology.
+Soon, with Naren’s support, I left my IT job and enrolled for an MA in Indology.
 I wanted to understand India in all its layers — its Itihasa, its art, its philosophies, its stories, its civilizational journey.
 The more I studied, the more I realized: I wasn’t just learning about India.
 I was rediscovering myself.

 I found young generation around me, growing up without the stories, values, and memories that once flowed naturally from one generation to the next.
 I met college students who had, the thirst to know their roots, a curiosity about their heritage but without the resources to authentic knowledge.
 In a way, they reminded me of my own younger self.
 They too were the inheritors of the Cultural Heritage and the Culture Identity that came with it.